 You are required to have exactly 20 patients in your off-specialty list.
 However, it is much to your advantage to have as many categories as possible.
 This gives you, rather than the examiner, more control.
 If you have sparse topics, the examiner has free rein to go in any old direction he pleases.
 Just say WHOA!
 Rein him in and unhand him by having a nice depth and breadth of topics.
 I challenge you to have 20 categories.

-Applications for April 2021 exam are available online 9/1/2021.
+Applications for the March 2022 exam are available online on September 1st, 2021.
 AOBOG limits the number of candidates who can sit, so apply as soon as possible.
-After many years, AOBOG has decided to change not only the traditional ten core topics but also the exam administration.
-Some of the core topics now are very broad, so it’s critical to conduct a thorough review.
-ABC’s Oral Exam Home Study package is perfect to help you prepare for your big day in the comfort of your home or office.
+ABC’s November 17-21, 2021 Board Review Course is perfect to help you prepare for your big day.
+Another option, is our Oral Exam Home Study package which can be completed in the comfort of your home or office.
 Pair this with our Mock Orals and you will have a solid study plan.
-ABC is the first in the country to offer a product designed to help you with the “4th Station” on your exam.
-If you don’t even know what that is, you especially need it!
-For those of you planning for the Spring 2021 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
-Our Oral Exam Webinar Archives, was designed by a DO for DOs.
-This webinar reviews core topics in great detail.
+For those of you planning for the Spring 2022 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
+Our Oral Exam Webinar Archives, was designed by a DO for DOs and can aid you in hearing other candidates articulate their answers to structured cases.
+Plus faculty provide invaluable feedback.

 The exam is a year away.
 Start saving your pennies.
 Brace yourself – the privilege to sit for this exam will cost about $1500.
-The application and exam fee will be due by October 19th.
+The application and exam fee will be due by October 18th.
 If this is your first time to take the exam and you have historically performed at least average on your CREOG in-service-training exam, then you can sit back and enjoy the summer.
 For most of you, it’s a hectic time anyway, with everyone moving up in rank.
 If this is at least your second attempt, spend July minding your mind.
 Why did you fail?
 If you passed your USMLE on your first attempt and did OK on CREOG in-service training exams, then you probably need a better focus on exam topics.
-We can easily help you with that with our Test Topics Manual.
+Unique to ABC, our Test Topics Manual was designed to organize and streamline your studying,

 If you are not exempt, and you are in MOC Year 6, you must pass a written exam by December 15.
 We have a number of products to help you prepare for and pass your written exam.
-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five-day review courses being held September 16-20 and November 18-22.
+For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll no doubt benefit greatly by attending one of our five-day review courses being held September 15-19 and November 17-21.
 This is not the same type of review course as in the past.
 Just as you evolve and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.
 Still looking for more questions?
-Our Written Questions Manuals provide an additional 1400+ questions, plus a narrative explanation for each answer along with references.
+Our Written Questions Manuals provide an additional 1200+ questions, plus a narrative explanation for each answer along with references.
+You can also purchase individual manuals in print form based upon your exam selectives.
 Check out our online Q Banks that consist of a series of 50 multiple choice single best answer questions.
 These are a great addition to help give you more practice.
 We must be doing something right, as so far 100% of those attending the course have passed since ABOG started this mandatory process!
-Oh, just in case you think you’re coasting after you pass your written exam, think again.
-You still have to read the 2020 articles.
-No rest for the weary!

 Generalist: Selective Exam A & B (50 questions)